On this page:

--positive result from the source, a system must take five additional source samples within 24 hours to confirm fecal contamination, unless the system pursues corrective action immediately (with regulator approval).
+-positive result from the source, a system must take five additional source samples within 24 hours to confirm fecal contamination, unless the system pursues corrective action immediately with regulatory approval.

-In lieu of triggered monitoring, a groundwater system that provides 4-log (99.99%) inactivation or removal of viruses can pursue the compliance monitoring option to meet Groundwater Rule requirements (GWR compliance monitoring).
-This option is only available to systems that: a) Drinking Water Services hydrogeologists determine do not need source reconstruction; and b) demonstrate that they achieve 4-log virus treatment before the first user.
+In lieu of triggered monitoring, a groundwater system that provides 4-log (99.99%) inactivation or removal of viruses may pursue disinfection monitoring with regulatory approval.
+This option is only available to systems that: a) DWS hydrogeologists determine do not need source reconstruction; and b) demonstrate that they achieve 4-log virus treatment before the first user.
 If approved, the water system will be assigned a minimum chlorine residual that must be maintained and monitored at the entry point.